Satellite-im/Uplink-Deprecated/README.md

 ## Prerequisites

-You'll need to install the required dependancies for your system in order to build and develop on Uplink.
+You'll need to install the required dependencies for your system in order to build and develop on Uplink.
 See the table below for help installing them on your system.
 Mac setup depends on [Homebrew](https://brew.sh).

 |Distribution|Commands|
 |--|--|